osg-htc/osg-htc.github.io/_events/Use-Your-Data-Anywhere-2025-04-15.md

 ---
-short_title: OSPool User Training - GPUs in the OSPool
+short_title: OSPool User Training - Use Your Data Anywhere
-title: "OSPool User Training - GPUs in the OSPool"
+title: "OSPool User Training - Use Your Data Anywhere"
 published: true
+layout: events

 excerpt: |
-    Sign up for our user training on GPUs in the OSPool on Tuesday, March 18!
+    Sign up for our user training on using your data on distributed systems on Tuesday, April 15!

-start_date: 2025-03-18
+start_date: 2025-04-15
-end_date: 2025-03-18
+end_date: 2025-04-15
 location: "Virtual"
 link: "https://portal.osg-htc.org/documentation/support_and_training/training/osgusertraining/"
-image: "/assets/images/events/server-stock-image.jpg"
+image: "/assets/images/events/showmic-helping.jpg"
-header_image: "/assets/images/events/server-stock-image.jpg"
+header_image: "/assets/images/events/showmic-helping.jpg"
 ---

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">Sign Up for our March 18 user training on GPU jobs!</p>
+<p style="font-size: larger; font-weight: bold;">Sign Up for our April 15 user training on the Open Science Data Federation (OSDF)!</p>

-Sign Up for our March 18 user training on GPU jobs!
+Sign Up for our April 15 user training on the Open Science Data Federation (OSDF)!

-This session will focus on GPUs in the OSPool, emphasizing their capabilities, availability, and best practices for accessing and utilizing them effectively.
-The discussion will include common examples and codes to provide practical insights and demonstrate their application.
+In this training, we will introduce attendees to the Open Science Data Federation (OSDF); a data platform that allows you to stage data for both distributed computing (as on the OSPool) and share your data with others.
+It’s even possible to connect your own storage to the OSDF directly, to both share and use yourself.
+Join us for an overview of the OSDF and hands-on examples of using it.

 Prerequisites:
 * Some familiarity with shell commands, such as how to edit files, copy/paste in the terminal
 * Have an OSPool account and know how to log in, submit a single job
-* Some familiarity with containers

 **[Register here](https://osgfacilitation.setmore.com/#classes)**